enriicola/high-performance-clowns/hw3/report/report.md

 ## Performance evaluation

 In this program, the only heavy hotspot is `loop in main at pi_homework.c:26`, that is the one that computes the local sums.
-The following measurements are taken considering the global execution time and the hotspot execution time (since it's only one).
+The following measurements are taken considering the global execution time and the hotspot execution time (since it is the only one).

 <div style="display: flex; justify-content: center; align-items: center; width: 100%;">
   <figure style="display: flex; flex-direction: column; justify-content: center; align-items: center;">